collapsed-stacks/startups/questions/558/how-to-manage-tasks-in-a-small-startup.md

 - posted by: [user3791372](https://stackexchange.com/users/4683214/user3791372) on 2015-09-03
 - score: 0

-<p>There are loads of free software available which meet your needs perfectly: keywords to search for are:</p>
+There are loads of free software available which meet your needs perfectly: keywords to search for are:

-<p>Bug tracker / issue tracker
+Bug tracker / issue tracker
 Issue management
-Project management</p>
+Project management

-<p>Off the top of my head redmine which is free and fairly easy to set up will allow you to do this, and add modules to expand.
+Off the top of my head redmine which is free and fairly easy to set up will allow you to do this, and add modules to expand.
 Or, there is software being developed, then an issue tracker is fairly common to code management software.
-Gitlab is an amazing free code repository which allows for issues to be created and commented on, added to milestones etc.</p>
+Gitlab is an amazing free code repository which allows for issues to be created and commented on, added to milestones etc.